360 Product Photography using Adobe Lightroom™

 Step 2: Image Composition

-It in this step users will want to enable the ‘Live View’ mode in the Abode Lightroom software to compose the image prior to shooting the 360 product image set.
+During this step users will want to enable the ‘Live View’ mode in the Abode Lightroom software to compose the image prior to shooting the 360 product image set.

-- Place the product on the turntable while trying to visually ensure the object is centered.
+1. Place: Users will first want to position the product on the turntable while trying to visually ensure the object is centered.

 4. Set Focal Point – When shooting 360 Product Photography, we strongly suggest to shoot using a fixed focal point.
 Since Lightroom doesn’t support camera lens adjustments, users will do this step manually on the camera (switch into MF mode and set focal point by twisting focusing ring on the lens).

 This is the last step before entering the 360 product photography process.
 We suggest users start a new Tethered Capture session – this will help with cataloging and organizing images.
 Then capture a single image using the Capture button from the Tether Bar in Adobe Lightroom.
 Using this image, users can define the image editing & processing to be auto applied.
 Including:

 A. Define Crop Markers (optional) – Users can pre-define a Crop that will be auto applied to all images in the capture sequence.

 B. Define RAW Processing/ Image Editing – Adobe Lightroom includes a variety of editing and processing tools designed to optimize image exposure, colors and quality.

 To auto apply editing changes to images after capture, select ‘Same as previous’ under Develop Settings in the Tether Bar.

 After RAW processing and edits have been defined, users are now ready to shoot their 360 product image set.
 Users will define the 360 shooting parameters in the Iconasys Turntable Controller Software:

 1. Turntable Type – Please select the correct Iconasys Turntable Model you are working with.